Tips on Insurance Coverage for Crisis Communications

 Crisis communications coverage usually also comes with limitations on the business policyholder’s choice of PR firm.
 Some business insurance policies merely require the insurer to consent in advance to a particular PR firm.
 Other policies require the business to pick from a limited group of approved PR firms.
 Still other policies leave the choice of PR firm entirely to the insurer.

 Public relations professionals emphasize the importance of advance preparation for crisis communications.
 Advance preparation minimizes response time and maximizes effectiveness.
 Working with a PR firm, a business may formulate various templates for crisis communications in advance, including press releases, FAQs, and messages to employees, customers, suppliers, and regulators.
 Those templates may be modified, finalized and deployed at a moment’s notice.
-But issuing press releases or calling press conferences requires advance preparation in identifying appropriate press outlets and secure contact information.
+But issuing press releases or calling press conferences requires advance preparation in identifying appropriate press outlets and securing contact information.
 Publication by website requires advance creation and post-crisis activation.
-Distribution by text, email, and voice mail platforms may also involves advance preparation.
+Distribution by text, email, and voice mail platforms may also involve advance preparation.

 Insurance policy limitations on the business’s choice of PR firms can impair the effectiveness of crisis communications, particularly if the coverage forces a business to change PR firms after the disaster hits.
 With advance planning, a business policyholder should be able to avoid this forced change.
 Before the disaster, and ideally in connection with an initial policy placement or subsequent renewal, the business should identify all policies providing crisis communications coverage and review those policies for the purpose of determining the limitations on choice of PR firm.
 Armed with the knowledge of the coverage limitations, the business should then either (a) come up with a plan for crisis communications that may be reconciled with the insurance policy limitations, or (b) negotiate a change of the insurance policy to accommodate the business’s crisis communications plan.